For the first time, the U.S. will reward nursing homes for controlling the spread of infectious disease

 Sloan was also on the nursing home commission, which met this summer and recommended the new incentive program.

-The American Health Care Association, which represents more than 14,000 non-profit and proprietary skilled nursing centers, assisted living communities, sub-acute centers and homes for individuals with intellectual and development disabilities, also applauded the program.
+The American Health Care Association, which represents more than 14,000 nonprofit and proprietary skilled nursing centers, assisted-living communities, sub-acute centers and homes for individuals with intellectual and development disabilities, also applauded the program.

 “Our health care heroes are doing everything they can to prevent COVID-19 from spreading further, but the level of COVID nationwide in communities puts serious strain on our workforce, supplies, and testing capacity,” an association statement said.
 “These incentive payments give our providers a fighting chance to contain and defeat this horrible virus, and further incentivizes nursing homes to take appropriate action.”